 This Sautéed Butternut Squash is caramelized to perfection on the stovetop, then lightly seasoned with garlic, salt, and pepper.
-Made in only 25 minutes with just 5 ingredients, this quick and easy vegetable side dish recipe highlights the natural sweetness of this tasty winter squash and is ideal for a busy weeknight dinner.
-Gluten-free, dairy-free, and vegan-friendly.
+Made in only 25 minutes with just 5 ingredients, this quick and easy vegetable side dish recipe is ideal for a busy weeknight dinner.

 Butternut squash is one of my favorite ingredients to use in fall and winter recipes.
 It's simple, versatile, and hearty enough to stand on its own.